 3. The necessary resources

-To be successful, high performing teams require the necessary resources.
-Whether it is time, training, equipment, budget, access to information, they get what they need to get the job done.
+To be successful, high-performing teams require the necessary resources.
+Whether it is time, training, equipment, budget, or access to information, they get what they need to get the job done.

 4. An empowering environment

 Much of what an organization tries to accomplish involves teams.
-I’ve witnessed CEOs who spend no more than 30 seconds to throw together a ragtag team to solve high-priority problems.
+I’ve witnessed CEOs who spend no more than 30 seconds throwing together a ragtag team to solve high-priority problems.
 The projects almost always end up a complete waste of time.
-If you want high performing teams, then you have to do some heavy lifting before launching a team.
+If you want high-performing teams, then you have to do some heavy lifting before launching a team.